Food, History and a Fun People Encounter!

 The trunk today, looked to be about 4 feet in diameter.
 The branches lifted up through a metal portion of the skylight.
 The branches above the roof, swayed in the breeze and cast odd shadows in the room.
 A leaf or two had managed to drop onto the brick floor.

-meal was hearing from Matt that many recipes are still used from the day when La Placita first opened in 1931.
+It was so fun to learn from Matt, that many recipes are still used from the day when La Placita first opened in 1931.
 The same family still runs the restaurant.

 I obviously was dressed for my dining adventure on this day.
 Luckily I didn't burn myself on the scalding little pillows off goodness.
 And I also managed to keep the drippy honey off my embroidered blouse... bought 20 years ago at a thrift shop and used for very special occasions.
 What a yummy and sticky treat!